 PMO functions in this strategic area can encompass:

-• Support of top management
+- Support of top management

-• Prioritization of projects and ideas
+- Prioritization of projects and ideas

-• Distribution of strategic information
+- Distribution of strategic information

-• Strategic alignment of projects and ideas
+- Strategic alignment of projects and ideas

-• Cost-benefit analyses of projects and ideas
+- Cost-benefit analyses of projects and ideas

-• Check for achieved strategic contribution
+- Check for achieved strategic contribution

 What Are PMO Manager Tasks and Necessary Skills?

-Possible PMO manager tasks can be derived from the PMO functions described in the previous chapters and also depend on which of them can be mastered at the company concerned at this point in time.
+Possible PMO manager tasks can be derived from the PMO functions described in the previous chapters and also depend on whether they can be mastered at the company concerned at this point in time.
 In addition, the tasks depend on the size of the PMO team.
 An important factor is also that the PMO manager does not usually have disciplinary authority and therefore needs support from the top (in certain cases there are very powerful department heads that are able to block things, also in relation to top management).

 Important PMO manager tasks can be: